kaishin/redalemeden.com/content/posts/2012-02-13-twitter-ios-showdown-round-2/index.md

 | Switch time-lines | 2.5 | 3 | 3 |
 | **Total** | **39.5** | **44.5** | **41** |

 Tweetbot still comes out ahead of the official client, and barely ahead of Twitterrific.
-Tapbots' popover implementation of account switching contrasts heavily with the 2 layer deep navigation required to do the same task in Twitter 4.
+Tapbots' popover implementation for account switching contrasts heavily with the 2 layers deep navigation required to do the same task in Twitter 4.
 Twitterrific does direct messages best, despite the 2 penalty points tied to the impossibility of sending a new DM without resorting to the obscure trick of adding a lowercase "d" to the beginning of the tweet.

 ### Verdict